 People with PD visit the hospital for a host of reasons, such as a disease-related fall or a urinary tract infection or for reasons unrelated to PD, such as heart problems or back surgery.
 Unfortunately, many people with Parkinson’s find that during hospital stays, their symptoms worsen.
 Not only that, they tend to be hospitalized more often than their peers without PD, and hospital stay is often longer.

 One reason is that hospital staff may have little experience with PD.
 Staff may be unaware of the complexities of Parkinson’s and its symptoms.
 For example, it’s essential for people with PD to get their medications on time at the hospital.
-But studies have shown that, during a hospital stay, people with PD often receive their medications late, or even skip doses, and may be given other medications for pain, nausea, depression or psychosis that interfere with PD medications.
+But studies have shown that, during a hospital stay, people with PD often receive their medications late, or even skip doses, and may be given other medications for pain, nausea, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. or psychosis that interfere with PD medications.

 Mary C. DiBartolo, Ph.D., R.N.-B.C., C.N.E., of Salisbury University in Maryland, a Scholar of the Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson's Foundation, developed a formal PD training session targeted for hospital nurses.
 She presented the program to 150 nurses from four hospitals in rural and underserved areas of Maryland.